-Kickstarter Live allows Kickstarter project creators to livestream video directly on their Kickstarter Campaign page to better engage with their backer community.
-This functionality was released in November 2016 and since then we’ve had numerous clients take advantage of Kickstarter Live for their campaign.
+Facebook Live allows Kickstarter and Indiegogo project creators to livestream video to better engage with their backer community.
+We’ve had numerous clients take advantage of Facebook Live for their campaign.
 Here’s how to make the most of it!

 We’re excited to see what 2018 has in store!
 If you are interested in learning more about any of these topics or would like to chat about how we can help you launch a new product, request a quote today.